-We plotted non-experimental tadpole and mayfly AFDM data with respect to tadpole Gosner stage or mayfly length, and fit regression lines to these data (e.g. Sabo et al. 2013).
-To estimate experimental tadpole and tadpole and mayfly biomasses from the easily measured stage or length, we used the formulae of the size-AFDM regression lines to calculate estimated AFDM of each individual experimental tadpole and mayfly.

-Mesocosm experiment. – We also conducted a mesocosm experiment to further explore the effects of tadpoles and mayflies on algal resources, without the environmental variability that occurs throughout lakes.
+Mesocosm experiment. – We also conducted a mesocosm experiment to further explore the effects of tadpoles and mayflies on algal resources, without the environmental heterogeneity that occurs within lakes.
 We used a 2 x 2 factorial design, with treatment levels for presence and absence of tadpoles and mayflies, arranged randomly among four blocks.
 Four mesocosms contained zero consumers, four contained16 tadpoles, four contained 250 mayflies, and the remaining four contained 16 tadpoles and 250 mayflies (n = 16).